edelstone/tints-and-shades/README.md

 This project uses the [Eleventy static site generator](https://www.11ty.dev) and deploys to GitHub Pages using a [GitHub Action from Shohei Ueda](https://github.com/marketplace/actions/github-pages-action).

-_Prerequisites: Node.js 14+_
+*Prerequisites: Node.js 18+*

 1. Clone this project.
 2. Navigate to the project in your terminal.
 3. Install dependencies: `npm install`.
 4. Start the server: `npm run start`.
 5. Navigate to `localhost:8080` in your browser.

 ## What is the Tint & Shade Generator?